 Poor Sleep Environment

 For some people, sleep deprivation can be caused by a poor sleep environment.
 This includes anything from being too hot at night to living next door to loud neighbors.
-Fortunately, it's usually pretty easy to fix a poor sleep environment by switching to cooling sheets, putting up blackout curtains or using earplugs to drown out the noise.
+Fortunately, it's usually pretty easy to fix a poor sleep environment by switching to cooling moisture-wicking sheets, putting up blackout curtains or using earplugs to drown out the noise.
 If you can't seem to get a good night's rest, taking a critical look at your sleeping space should be the first step.

 Work, school, caring for children and other voluntary behaviors could be what's keeping you up at night.
 When you don't have enough time to sleep or can't take your mind off of your obligations, resting and recharging becomes very difficult to do.
 Try changing your routines to allow for more time to sleep, and use a planner or other time management tools to help prioritize sleep and ease the burden of remembering obligations and appointments when you should be letting your mind rest.